Serial Public Masturbator Stabbed With Own Knife After Attempt On Latest Victim

 The women then reportedly stabbed Frank two times with his own knife before a bystander intervened to help her, according to a family member.

 Police arrived and took Frank into custody, who suffered non-life-threatening wounds to the chest and arm.
-The woman also reportedly received 15 stitches in her hand, resulting from the fight.
+The woman also reportedly received 15 stitches in her hand resulting from the fight.

-Frank, who has an extensive criminal record, was arrested and charged with assault, weapon possession and public lewdness stemming from his alleged attack on the woman on the subway.
+Frank, who has an extensive criminal record, was arrested and charged with assault, weapon possession, and public lewdness stemming from his alleged attack on the woman on the subway.

 Police records reportedly show that Frank has more than 20 sex-related arrests, dating back to 2006.

-In 2006, Frank was reportedly convicted of exposing himself to another woman who suffered a fractured skull after falling from a train platform.
+In 2006, Frank was reportedly convicted of exposing himself to another woman.
+The crime was allegedly seen by a witness who fell onto the tracks due to “uncontrollable laughter.”
 That same year, Frank also allegedly attacked a woman after becoming angered when she rebuffed his sexual advances.

-Astonishingly, Frank’s attorney, William O. Fowlkes said the story is all wrong and it was the alleged victim who attacked Frank.
+Astonishingly, Frank’s attorney, William O. Fowlkes, said the story is all wrong and it was the alleged victim who attacked Frank.

 According to Fowlkes, the woman suddenly became violent after waking to see Frank standing too close to her.
-Based on Fowlkes account, the woman may have assumed that Frank was trying to steal her purse.
+Based on Fowlkes’ account, the woman may have assumed that Frank was trying to steal her purse.

 “My client was attacked.”